Medical questions & health advice by licensed doctors

-"Do hernias affect both men and women?
+"Do hernias affect both men and women?"

 My husband has one.
 Can I get one?
 I am 39 and healthy.

 The most common hernias are inguinal hernias.
 These occur in the groin, and they are much more common in men because men have a tendency to develop a weakness in the abdominal wall at this location.
 Since inguinal hernias are the most common type of hernia, it follows that men suffer from hernias much more frequently than women.
 However, there are other types of hernias that can occur in women.
 For example, a femoral hernia occurs when the abdominal contents prolapse on the thigh where the femoral artery runs.
 These commonly occur following pregnancy or in women who are very overweight.
 Hernias can also occur through poorly healed surgical scars, for example a scar from a caesarean section or other abdominal operation.
 If you are healthy with a good weight and no history of surgeries, the chances are quite low that you will have a hernia.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.